Book Review: Legal Systems Very Different From Ours

 Of course, you can still leave the Amish community and go join broader American society.
 But have you seen broader American society?

 18th century England had a government, a court system, and some minimal law enforcement – but it really sucked.
-There were no public prosecutors; anyone who felt like could bring a criminal to court and start prosecuting him, but if nobody felt like it then the crime remained unpunished.
+There were no public prosecutors; anyone who felt like it could bring a criminal to court and start prosecuting him, but if nobody felt like it then the crime remained unpunished.
 Prosecuting took a lot of time and money and was generally a thankless task.
 And the government didn’t want to go to the expense of imprisoning people, so they usually just hanged convicted offenders (if the crime seemed really bad) or pardoned them (if it didn’t seem to merit hanging).
 The exotic anarcho-capitalist part comes in as English civil society creates its own structures to work around these limitations.

 Merchants, landowners, and other people with wealth banded together in mutual-protection-insurance-groups.
 Everyone in the group would pay a fixed amount yearly, and if one of them got robbed the group would use the money to hire a prosecutor to try the criminal.
 Group members would publish their names in the newspaper to help inform thieves whom it was a bad idea to rob.
 But this wasn’t about leaving poor people out to dry.
 The groups would also help indigents who couldn’t afford their own prosecutors, partly out of a desire to crack down on crime before it reached the point where it could inconvenience them.
 They wouldn’t help people who could have afforded insurance but declined anyway, though – otherwise there would be no incentive to buy in.